CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 ## Summary

+In this lab, you have accomplished the following:

 - You reviewed the setup of the OpenAI resource, which was pre-configured for your environment.
 - You configured and deployed a ChatGPT-like application using Streamlit.
 - You successfully hosted the application locally and tested its functionality by running queries.